Choice and Change of Health Professional

 In some cases, a worker may need to, or choose to, seek health care from a different health professional (from among the four groups of health professionals listed under "Policy") that complements or supplements the health care already being provided by the initial health professional.
 For example, a worker may seek care from a registered nurse (extended class) and then seek health care from a physiotherapist for the same injury/illness.

-• each health professional that another health professional is also providing care, as well as,
+• each health professional that another health professional is also providing care, and

 • the WSIB.